taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 ## Other

+* acetylcholine (used at neuromuscular junction, released by motor neurons to activate muscles).
-we are still discovering new neurotransmitters!
+* We are still discovering new neurotransmitters!
 And often they don't fit into any of the categories mentioned above.

-Example: acetylcholine (used at neuromuscular junction, released by motor neurons to activate muscles).